 Megan has spent most of her career in global luxury hospitality marketing, branding and customer experience.
-She grew up in Bradenton, FL and has lived all over the state.
-She also spent 10 years in Chicago.
-While in Chicago she served on the board of directors of Friends of the Parks (FOTP) and served on the marketing committee.
+She grew up in Bradenton, Florida and has lived all over the state.
+Additionally, she spent 10 years in Chicago.
+While in Chicago she served on the board of directors of Friends of the Parks (FOTP) on the marketing committee.
 She recently moved back to Tampa Bay Area and now lives in South Tampa with her husband and three young kids.
 In her free time she enjoys fishing on their boat, paddle boarding, and running on Bayshore.

 Jamie is an attorney practicing insurance law and commercial litigation in the Tampa Bay area.
 She is a Florida native and double graduate of the University of Florida.
 While working on her political science degree, she studied the politics of environmental transformation in Florida, including water supply issues, growth management, and Everglades restoration.
 Having lived in Florida her entire life, Jamie has witnessed firsthand the impact of human activity on the health and sustainability of Florida waterways, including Tampa Bay.
 Jamie currently lives in St. Petersburg.
 In her free time, she enjoys traveling, nature photography, paddle boarding with her yellow lab, Ryder, and volunteering for organizations dedicated to the rescue and rehabilitation of Florida marine life.